-Image is everything: exploring Intellectual Property in photography
+Image is everything: exploring IP in photography

 Today, most of us carry a camera.
 Compared to the equipment-intensive, delicate processes of the past, photography has been digitised and democratised.
 Now we can all create images and record moments in our lives, instantly editing and curating these to share with our chosen audience.